Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 Chaos + Distraction = Compromise

 A final link between narrative attacks and cyber is well-established in war.
 Both are practical tools for creating chaos and instability—an ideal operating environment for the attacker at the onset of kinetic warfare.
-Attempts at sowing disinformation in tandem with widespread targeted cyberattacks are now standard operating procedures between warring nations.
+Attempts at sowing narrative attack in tandem with widespread targeted cyberattacks are now standard operating procedures between warring nations.
 This process is abundantly evident in Russia’s invasion of Ukraine, where vast information operations have worked for years now to sow a select set of narratives offered by Putin at the onset of the war.

 Some have argued that information warfare has entirely usurped cyber efforts in Russian offensive operations against Ukraine.
 This isn’t entirely supported by the current evidence, given that Russia has engaged in extensive cyber attacks against Ukrainian critical infrastructure since the onset of the invasion and the comprehensive role of electronic warfare on the battlefield in Ukraine.
 However, more evidence supports the idea that information warfare may have taken a more central role in securing an advantage in a drawn-out conflict.

 Blackbird.AI has custom-built narrative intelligence models to detect online behavioral and textual support for various political causes.
 These models establish a link between influence operations and automated online activity.
 They also include metrics indicating the relative likelihood that a given user is run by automation.
-When used in tandem, these create an effective method for judging automated disinformation campaigns and provide early signals.
+When used in tandem, these create an effective method for judging automated narrative attack campaigns and provide early signals.

 Case Study: Pro-Russian Bot Networks

 The RAV3N Narrative Intelligence team at Blackbird.AI has closely followed the information environment surrounding Russia and Ukraine since the onset of the invasion on February 24, 2022.
-Diving into recent data analyzed by the team reveals a common thread – very often, bot-like users are embedded into ideologically driven communities to spread disinformation more effectively.
+Diving into recent data analyzed by the team reveals a common thread – very often, bot-like users are embedded into ideologically driven communities to spread narrative attacks more effectively.

-Much like threat intelligence teams can trace the IP addresses of endpoints, disinformation researchers can attain vague attribution by observing the behavior, networks, and history of sock puppet accounts.
+Much like threat intelligence teams can trace the IP addresses of endpoints, narrative attack researchers can attain vague attribution by observing the behavior, networks, and history of sock puppet accounts.
 While IP addresses don’t tell the entire story and can themselves be spoofed or obfuscated, sometimes identifying an IP address belonging to a CIDR range known to be compromised can begin to provide attribution.
 Similarly, concrete conclusions are difficult to make when studying sockpuppet bot accounts.
 Users can be as vague or descriptive as they prefer in providing identifying information on most social media sites, and threat actors tend to fabricate false biographical details regardless.

 Recent data observing chatter generally focusing on the war in Ukraine showed that users flagged by Blackbird.AI’s cohort system as pro-Russian were 60.7% more likely to be bots than the general pool of users observed.
 Furthermore, these same users were 18% more likely to engage in coordinated information campaigns, as indicated by our Anomalous metric, which measures coordinated inauthentic activity.